polterguy/micro/README.md

 This Active Event requires some explanation, since it is a very powerful, recursively serialization event, that allows you with a single line of code, serialize all form elements recursively from some starting widget.
-In the above code for our **[micro.widgets.wizard-form]** example for instance, we are using it to automatically serialize the entire form, with a single line of code.
+In the above code for our **[micro.widgets.wizard-form]** example for instance, we are using it indirectly to automatically serialize the entire form, with a single line of code.

-Normally this event will return all form element values from the specified **[_arg]** widget you specify when you invoke it.
+Normally this event will return all form element values from the specified **[_arg]** widget you specify when you invoke it, according to an ID/value structure.
 However, if you wish, you can instead add up a **[.data-field]** property for your widgets, which will become the 'key' returned instead of the ID of your widgets.
-This is useful if you for some reasons need to create a form element with an automatic ID, but still want to retrieve the form element's value with some semantically easily understood name.
+This is useful if you for some reasons need to create a form element with an automatic ID, but still want to retrieve the form element's value with some semantically easily understood key/name.
 Below is an example of creating a wizard form using this construct.
+Notice particularly the **[.data-field]** and **[.data-value]** in our code, and how they relate to the return values from **[micro.form.serialize]**.

 ```
 p5.web.include-css-file:@MICRO/media/main.css